-Thanks to courageous pioneers like Dr. Esselstyn, the "paper tiger" of heart disease can be stopped in it's tracks or reversed by simply eating a heart healthy diet like we were designed to eat.
+Thanks to courageous pioneers like Dr. Esselstyn, the "paper tiger" of heart disease can be stopped in its tracks and reversed by simply eating heart healthy foods like we were designed to eat.
 This new heart disease remedy embraced by a former president will let you avoid having your chest cracked open...and your only cost is implementing a simple plant based diet.

 Of course nothing is 100% in this life.
 Some may need medications to keep their numbers in line in addition to following the plant based diet.